 If your pet is the outdoorsy adventurous type, a vacation rental, cabin, or campground situated in the mountains or woods may be the perfect pet friendly getaway.
 Being able to get out there to explore some trails and become "one with nature" might be just the ticket.
 For the water dogs of the world, pet parents are planning trips to the beach as well as lake trips so their pups can enjoy either playing in the surf, boating, paddle boarding, or all of the above!

 Pets that have a more social demeanor and enjoy being out and about are venturing out with their people to more urban settings - where they can enjoy pet friendly restaurants, shops, and attractions.
 For the more laid back pet that really only wants to be with you, pet parents are seeking out pet friendly accommodations that fit the bill.
 Whether it's a secluded vacation rental with a cozy fireplace to curl up in front of, or a fancy hotel that offers spa packages and room service for both you and your furry companion, pet parents are planning these types of pet-centric trips.

 A growing number of accommodations that are pet friendly are expanding the services they offer.
 They realize that catering to pets goes a long way to win the hearts and bookings of pet parents.

 Some hotels now provide pet concierge services.
-Services may include: arranging for dog walking and pet sitting (which can be offered by the hotel or booked through a third-party service), scheduling pet spa appointments, and providing recommendations for nearby pet friendly activities and services, as well as restaurants and shops that allow pets.
+Services may include: arranging for dog walking and pet sitting (which can be offered by the hotel or booked through a third-party service), scheduling pet spa appointments, and providing recommendations for nearby pet friendly activities and services, as well as breweries, wineries, and shops that allow pets.

 Special pet amenities are one way that pet friendly accommodations set themselves apart -- and many are jumping on this bandwagon.
 Pet amenities range from pet welcome baskets and special pet bedding, to designated dog potty areas, pet room service, and on-site dog play areas.